Boeing wins $2.1 billion contract for 16 more P-8 spy planes

 The Navy uses the new P-8A planes for anti-submarine, anti-surface warfare and surveillance work.
 Overall, the Navy plans to purchase 117 P-8As to replace its P-3 fleet.

+Navy P-8A program manager Captain Scott Dillon said the new contract would help ensure continued "cost-effective procurement" of the maritime spy planes.

+Rick Heerdt, Boeing vice president and P-8 program manager, said the company delivered eight aircraft on or ahead of schedule in 2013.
+"We intend to keep that streak going in 2014," he said.

-The new order, to be completed by April 2017, will bring the number of aircraft ordered to 53.
+The new order, to be completed by April 2017, will bring the number of aircraft ordered by the Navy to 53.

 Boeing has delivered 13 P-8As to the Navy, which deployed its first patrol squadron to Kadena, Japan in December 2013 and has been conducting missions since then.